Why David Lee Roth Originally Did Las Vegas About 15 Years Too Soon

 At 40 years old, Roth had gone to the land which was then still considered the last stop on an artist’s road to obscurity.
 “Las Vegas is what’s new,” the singer told Leno.
 "It’s what’s happening right now; it’s very hip."

 He was, in fact, correct, though about 15 years too early.
-In 1995, Las Vegas remained a place where careers went to die, where Wayne Newton ruled the strip and people were gambling for one last shot at success.
+In 1995, Las Vegas remained a place where careers went to die and Wayne Newton ruled the Strip.
 For Diamond Dave, that roll of the dice would be taking place from Oct.
 19-25, 1995 at Bally’s Celebrity Showroom, a venue which held less than 1,500 people.

 Watch David Lee Roth on 'The Tonight Show With Jay Leno'